usgs/shakemap/doc_source/manual4_0/tg_processing.rst

 the two sets of conditional spectra.
-While the 7-point spectra is better constrained overall, in the area of overlap (again, between 0.3 and 1.0 seconds, and between 1.0 and 3.0 seconds) there is virtually no difference between the spectra.
+While the 7-point spectra is better constrained overall, in the area of overlap (again, between 0.3 and 1.0 seconds, and between 1.0 and 3.0 seconds) there is virtually no difference between the uncertainties.
 These figures were generated using the :ref:`Chiou and Youngs (2014) <chiou2014>` GMPE and the :ref:`Baker and Jayaram (2008) <baker2008>` spectral correlation function.
 The odd kink in the mean plots at around 0.2 seconds is a result of the